Visual-mov/Tevas-lang/README.md

 ```

 ## Use
 The Tex Language includes a REPL for executing Tex code directly.
+Simply execute the script:
 ```
 ~$ python3 tex-repl.py
 ```